oliveiracle/first-project-maria/README.md

 # MARIA | Wellness & Spa

-MARIA | Wellness & Spa is a responsive front-end website created as part of the Code Institute Full-Stack Developer course.
-It represents a fictional high-end spa that values serenity, elegance, and deep human presence.
-The site aims to give users a peaceful digital experience, aligned with the brand’s motto: **“Quiet Luxury.
-Deep Presence.”**
+MARIA | Wellness & Spa is a responsive front-end website for a fictional high-end spa that values serenity, elegance, and deep human presence.
+The site aims to give users a peaceful digital experience, aligned with the brand’s motto: “Quiet Luxury.
+Deep Presence.”

 Its main purpose is to introduce the spa’s concept, showcase its curated treatments, and make it easy for visitors to learn more or get in touch — all through a minimalist, mobile-friendly design.